nhsconnect/nhslogin/src/fido.md

 title: Biometric FIDO Authentication
 ---

-Partners interested in using biometric authentication for NHS login, will need a FIDO client that works with our server.
+Partners interested in using biometric authentication for NHS login, will need a FIDO client that works with our FIDO server.

 [NHS client code for Android](https://github.com/nhsconnect/nhsapp-fido-client-android)